-The beeb trailers lead us all to believe just married Annie was to fall victim to a bullet in a drive-by shooting, however the twist saw her sister Lorna hit instead.
-Neither of course were the intended target with criminal boss Lenny deemed the most obvious choice to be snuffed out.
+The beeb trailers lead us all to believe just married Annie was to fall victim to a bullet in a drive-by shooting, however, the twist saw her sister Lorna hit instead.
+Neither, of course, were the intended target with criminal boss Lenny deemed the most obvious choice to be snuffed out.
 Then a further unexpected twist with newlywed Alex also being rushed to hospital.
-River City should have a network slots really, preferably 7.30pm on Tuesdays and Thursdays and 8pm on Mondays and Fridays.
+River City should have a network slot really, preferably 7.30pm on Tuesdays and Thursdays and 8pm on Mondays and Fridays.

 BBC One Scotland saga River City has seen a dramatic few weeks following a drive by shooting on Annie and Alex’s wedding day.